skrattaren/apf.rst/apf.rst

 + [p.
 317] "'I'm telling you this as a friend.'"

-  A phrase Mrs Earwig used to Granny Weatherwax in "`The Sea And Little Fishes`_", prompting Nanny Ogg to think that "Nobody even remotely friendly would say a thing like that."
+  A phrase Mrs Earwig used to Granny Weatherwax in **The Sea And Little Fishes**, prompting Nanny Ogg to think that "Nobody even remotely friendly would say a thing like that."

 + [p.
 323] "There were no judges, and no prizes."

-  In "`The Sea And Little Fishes`_" Mrs Earwig does set up a judging panel, and spends ten dollars on a trophy cup.
+  In **The Sea And Little Fishes** Mrs Earwig does set up a judging panel, and spends ten dollars on a trophy cup.
 However, given how that turned out it's unsurprising she hasn't tried it again.